 You might get help with legal costs when you apply to court for financial support.
 However, you might have to pay some of the legal costs back, out of money or property you are given by the court order.
 This is called clawback.
 Make sure your solicitor explains clawback properly to you before you start court action.
 Where pension arrangements are involved, you should also consider getting specialist financial advice.

 Partners who agree can make a voluntary arrangement or family-based arrangement for money for children.
 If you make an agreement in writing with the help of a solicitor, the agreement can be legally enforceable.
-If you need advice on the options available for arranging child maintenance and for advice on how to set up a voluntary or family-based child maintenance agreement, you can contact the Child Maintenance Options Service.
-Their helpline number is 0800 988 0988.
-You can also go to the Service's website at www.cmoptions.org.
+If you need advice on the options available for arranging child maintenance and for advice on how to set up a voluntary or family-based child maintenance agreement, you can contact the Child Maintenance Options (CMO) Service.
+Their helpline number is 0800 988 0988 or go to the CMO website.